-- Services shall support the PATCH method to update properties within a resource. - If the resource or all properties can never be updated, HTTP status code 405 shall be returned. - If the client specifies a PATCH request against a Resource Collection, HTTP status code 405 should be returned. - In the case of a request including modification to several properties, if one or more properties in the request can never be updated, such as when a property is read only, an HTTP status code of 200 shall be returned along with a representation of the resource containing an annotation specifying the non-updatable property.
-In this success case, other properties may be updated in the resource. - The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match. - Services may accept a PATCH with an empty JSON object.
+- Services shall support the PATCH method to update properties within a resource. - If the resource or all properties can never be updated, HTTP status code 405 shall be returned. - If the client specifies a PATCH request against a Resource Collection, HTTP status code 405 should be returned. - In the case of a request including modification to several properties, if one or more properties in the request can never be updated, such as when a property is read only, unknown, or unsupported, an HTTP status code of 200 shall be returned along with a representation of the resource containing a Message annotation specifying the non-updatable properties.
+In this success case, other properties may be updated in the resource. - In the case of a request modifying a single property, if the property in the request can never be updated, such as when the property is read only, unknown, or unsupported, an HTTP status code of 400 shall be returned along with a representation of the resource containing a Message

+- annotation specifying the non-updatable property. - The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match. - Services may accept a PATCH with an empty JSON object.
 An empty JSON object in this context means no changes to the resource are being requested.